cncf/devstats.archive/README.md

 - You are getting all possible events, and all of them include the current state of PRs, issues, repos at given point in time.
 - Processing of GitHub archives is free, so local development is easy.
 - I have 1.2M events in my Psql database, and each event contains quite complex structure, I would estimate about 3-6 GitHub API calls are needed to get that data.
 It means about 7M API calls.
-- 7.2M / 5K (API limit per hour) gives: 1440 hours which is 2 months.
+- 7.2M / 5K (API limit per hour) gives 1440 hours which is 2 months.
 And we're on GitHub API limit all the time.
 Processing ALL GitHub events takes about 12 hours without ANY limit.
 - You can optionally save downloaded JSONs to avoid network traffic in next calls (also usable for local development mode).
 - There is already implemented proof of concept (POC), please see [Ruby version README](https://github.com/cncf/gha2db/blob/master/README.ruby.md)
 - It implements 5 example metrics: Reviewers, SIG mentions, PRs merged per repo, PRs merged in all repos, Time to merge, please see [Dashboards](https://cncftest.io/?orgId=1)